-Describe the impact of climate-related risks and opportunities on the organization's businesses, strategy and financial planning.
 The Company and its subsidiaries acknowledge the existence of climate change and its intensifying effect.
-The risks identified include the following: cancellation of classes; work properties where there is an extreme weather event.
+The risks identified include the following: cancellation of classes; work stoppage in affected construction projects, offices, and service centers; and destruction of properties where there is an extreme weather event.